Skip to main content

 Course Content

 • 1.
 Introduction to ICMS-3 and ICMS-3 Carbon Reporting: Principles, Structure, framework, levels, attributes and values.
-Life cycle cost treatment, Carbon emissions treatment.
+Life cycle cost treatment, carbon emissions treatment.
 Elemental Cost Planning Considerations

 2. Whole Life Carbon Assessment: Initial considerations, types of projects and assessments,